Null37/snow-crash/level10/resources/level10.md

 The code appears to involve system calls like `connect` and `socket`, suggesting an attempt to read a file and transmit its contents to port 6969.

-In this code, the initial step involves checking file access permissions using the access function, which checks the accessibility of the file specified in `argv[1]= var_1060`.
-If the first argument has the required access permissions, the content of the file is sent to port 6969.
+In this code, the initial step involves verifying file access permissions using the `access function`.
+The function checks whether the file specified in argv[1] (possibly represented by the variable var_1060) has READ access permissions, typically represented by the constant R_OK with a value of 4 in linux systems.
+If the specified file grants READ access, implying that the file is readable, the code proceeds to send its content to port 6969.

 ```
-08048750      if (access(var_1060, type) != 0)
+08048750      if (access(var_1060, 4) != 0)
 0804874e      {
 0804894d          var_1060 = "You don't have access to %s\n";
 08048950          eax_27 = printf(var_1060, eax_5);